litkeys/Shopmake/README.md

 A private internal SaaS tool built with Next.js 14, Tailwind CSS, shadcn/ui, Clerk authentication, and Supabase.

+Langgraph will be used to implement agents (instead of MCP)

 ## Tech Stack

 -   **Frontend**: Next.js 14 with App Router